yavook/kiwi-backup/README.md

 ### GnuPG Key Generation

+> You'll usually want to generate a new key for each `kiwi-scp` instance.
-> If you already have a key you want to use for this instance, skip this section.
+> If you have reasons not to, skip this section.

 Reasonable defaults for a backup encryption key are: